European Engineer: Belgium

-In Belgium a Master of Engineering degree together with further years of postgraduate experience and training is required for the application of the EUR ING title.
+In Belgium a Master of Engineering degree together with further years of postgraduate experience and training is typically required for the application of the EUR ING title.
 This is achieved through the Committee of Belgian Engineers (Comité des Ingénieurs Belges, CIBIC).

+In the French-speaking part of Belgium (Wallonia), the Agency for the Evaluation of the Quality of Higher Education (AEQES) is an independent public agency responsible for assessing the quality of higher education programmes within the Wallonia-Brussels Federation, contributing to the overall quality assurance context in which engineering programmes are evaluated.

+Spain

+The Spanish engineering degree (Máster Universitario en Ingeniería), awarded after at least five years of higher education, corresponds to a Bac+5 master’s degree and is recognised at EQF Level 7, which is typically required as the educational basis for the EUR ING application.

 Greece

-In Greece a Master of Science in Engineering (5-year course leading to a Diploma/Dipl.Ing) from a university together with at least two further years of postgraduate experience and training in relevant roles as an Engineer is required for the application of the EUR ING title.
+In Greece a Master of Science in Engineering (5-year course leading to a Diploma/Dipl.Ing) from a university together with at least two further years of postgraduate experience and training in relevant roles as an Engineer is typically required for the application of the EUR ING title.
 This is achieved through the Technical Chamber of Greece (Τεχνικό Επιμελητήριο Ελλάδος, ΤΕΕ) after an application and examination of all required specifications.

-Engineers Europe also requests that the School of Engineering be accredited by a EUR-ACE Seal of Excellence.
-In the French-speaking part of Belgium (Wallonia) it is the responsibility of AEQES, the agency for the Evaluation of the Quality of Higher Education of the Wallonia-Brussels Federation (also known as the "French Community of Belgium") to request and obtain this European reference certification.
+Other countries

+In addition to the countries explicitly described above, the European Engineer title is also available in a wide range of other member nations of Engineers Europe.
+Each participating country applies the common EUR ING competence framework while maintaining its own national procedures for assessing academic formation, professional experience, and continuing development.
+As a result, the recognition process and specific documentation requirements may vary, but the overall standards for granting the title remain consistent across Europe.
+Engineers Europe continues to expand cooperation with additional national engineering bodies, ensuring that the EUR ING designation is broadly portable and aligned with up to date international best practices.